Safe Shipping of Important Items

 Saying that the protective case market is extremely crowded.

-Looking at waterproof cases alone, there at least 10 differing brands all claiming to offer the best performance and most cost effective solutions for a range of differing applications.
+Looking at waterproof cases alone, there at least 10 different brands all claiming to offer the best performance and most cost effective solutions for a range of varying applications.

 When you factor in aluminium cases, presentation cases and even custom built flight cases, the amount of choice when deciding on transit cases can be somewhat bewildering.